Tobias Scheytt: Biography

 After completing his secondary education in 1981, Tobias Scheytt began his career with a dual apprenticeship as a data entry specialist and foreign language correspondent in Business English.
 Soon after, he worked as an IT analyst in software development.
 He started his studies in Economics in 1985 at the Witten/Herdecke University.
 He completed his graduate examinations in 1991.
 During a semester abroad he studied Cultural Management at the University of Music and Performing Arts Vienna.
 In 1996, he finished his dissertation, entitled “The Methodology of Leadership Theory”, under the supervision of Professor Dr. Dr. h.c.
 Ekkehard Kappler at the Witten/Herdecke University.
 At the University of Innsbruck, Tobias Scheytt continued working as a research associate with his academic instructor Ekkehard Kappler.
 In 2008 he obtained his postdoctoral qualification (Habilitation) at the University of Innsbruck with a work on the foundations of Strategic Management Accounting.
 In the following year Tobias Scheytt accepted the position of Professor for Management Accounting and Control at the Helmut Schmidt University (University of the Federal Armed Forces) in Hamburg.

 For the past several years Tobias Scheytt has also been active in various Executive Education Programs.
 He has led and organized workshops at the Leadership Academy of the Federal Armed Forces, the University of Oldenburg, the University of Innsbruck/Castle Hofen (Austria), the Liechtenstein Academy, and Danube University Krems.

-Tobias Scheytt accepted visiting fellowships at the Massachusetts Institute of Technology (MIT), Society for Organizational Learning in Cambridge (MA) (1999) and at Kings College, University of London (UK) (2001 and 2002).
+Tobias Scheytt accepted visiting fellowships at the Massachusetts Institute of Technology (MIT), Society for Organizational Learning in Cambridge (MA) (1999) and at King's College London (UK) (2001 and 2002).

 Tobias Scheytt is a member of the Commission for Accounting, Organization, and University Management as well as Management Theory and Business Ethics at the German Association for Business Research (VHB).
 He is also an active member of the European Accounting Association (EAA) and the European Group for Organisational Studies (EGOS).
 Since 2017 he has been a member of the Accreditation Council at ACQUIN.

 He is married and has one son.